-Note – for this particular flavour of prefind I use the Perfect Focus hardware to collect z-stacks relative to the plate bottom/sample interface.
-This ensures the prefind will only scan up to a certain depth relative to this point in the sample.
-This ensures that prefind data is restricted to depths less than the working distance of the 60X water immersion microscope objective used during dOPM acquisitions
+Note – for this prefind, we recommend to use the Nikon Perfect Focus System to collect z-stacks relative to the bottom of the coverslip or the interface between the top of the coverslip and the sample.
+This allows the user to ensure that the prefind will only scan up into the sample by a user-defined distance.
+This can be used to ensure that prefind data is restricted to depths less than the 280 µm working distance of the 60x water immersion microscope objective used during dOPM acquisitions.

-Use the NIS-Elements help tool to work out how and why you would want to:
+Use the NIS-Elements help tool to help understand:

-Understand how the ‘ZstackDefinition’ function works
+How the ‘ZstackDefinition’ function works

-Perfect Focus
+How the Nikon Perfect Focus System works.

 Set PFS offset